Here’s the truth. When shit hits the fan you need a versatile tool that can help you with many different purposes.

 If you’re looking for something basic that will help you out in tight situations, it’s a good choice.

 Take the Kershaw Camp 10 in your hand and you’ll notice how well-assembled it is.
 The use of medium-high carbon steel ensures good hardness and resilience as well.
-The other thing is, it’s powder-coated.
+Also, the full tang blade is powder-coated.
 That improves the corrosion resistance by a lot.

 What’s more, the black coating also reduces the metal glare.
 A good thing if you need to remain hidden in a critical situation.